 As a thank-you for running a successful poker night, all of our registered Tournament Directors (TDs) are offered the following benefits:

 Registered TDs earn a complementary qualification to the online Semi-final.

 This is in addition to any event tickets that the pub itself has purchased through a poker league subscription.
 For example, venues on a Bronze subscription receive 1 event ticket.
 If a player TD's this venue, the TD will receive a complementary ticket in addition to the 1 ticket that the venue has purchased.

-In order to receive this ticket, you need to do the following:
+In order to receive these benefits, TDs need to do the following:

 - Register as the venue's official Tournament Director using this form.

 - Tell us who has qualified from your venue before the results deadline (this is usually 1 week after the end of the season).
 You can tell us via phone, or email - we also have a handy form on the site here.

 We also recommend to the pub owners that they should give TD's a small token of appreciation as a thanks for running the poker night.
 We suggest to them that that something like a couple of free pints, or a food discount would be appropriate.